nodejsgithubuser/nodejsgithubuser.github.io/README.md

 Image hosting website implemented using Node/Express middleware and the Sharp Node.js module for image processing.
 Uses MongoDB/Mongoose to store image URLs and comments and a REST API on the back-end for access to data.
-Uses AWS S3 for file storage.
+Uses AWS S3/CloudFront for image storage and distribution.

 [Website Link](https://damp-hollows-32652.herokuapp.com)
 [Git Repo](https://github.com/nodejsgithubuser/chatserver)